-But it was what Cameron said afterwards that suggested the prime minister was either totally out of his depth or just mendacious.
-For example Cameron said:
+But it was what Cameron said afterwards that suggested the Prime Minister was either out of his depth or mendacious.
+For example, Cameron said:

 “there are those banks that we effectively own, like Royal Bank of Scotland, where actually we have put in some pretty tough controls on pay and bonuses and quite rightly so. ….

-The under-performing Edinburgh-based institution continues to dole out massive pay and bonus packages to hundreds of third-rate investment bankers in Global Banking & Markets despite the losses they are making.
-Whether it continues to do so, given that GBM staff have apparently badly miscalled the eurozone sovereign debt crisis and are currently said to be losing hundreds of millions of pounds daily on cack-handed forex and fixed-interest trades, remains to be seen (I’m writing a more detailed piece on their current losing streak in the near future).
-Irrespective of their current performance, it is farcical for Cameron to claim bonuses are “toughly controlled” at RBS.
+The underperforming Edinburgh-based institution continues to dole out massive pay and bonus packages to hundreds of third-rate investment bankers in its investment banking arm, Global Banking & Markets, despite the losses they are making.
+Whether it continues to do so, given that GBM staff have apparently badly miscalled the eurozone sovereign debt crisis and are currently said to be losing hundreds of millions of pounds a day on cack-handed forex and fixed-interest trades, remains to be seen (I’m writing a more detailed piece on their current losing streak in the near future).
+Irrespective of their current performance, Cameron is just wrong to claim bonuses are “toughly controlled” at RBS.